imgolash/Car-Express/README.md

-A website which runs on local server and deals with a platform where anyone can book his/her car and database is maintained in backend by php.
+A website which runs on local server and deals with a platform where anyone can register his/her car details.
+And database is maintained in backend by PhP.